 There are also things you can do to help reduce the impact of stretch marks.

-- Again … drink heaps of water.
+- Again … drink enough water.
 Water helps keep skin supple and hydrated.

 - Wear a supportive bra.
 You’ll go up a few cup sizes when you’re pregnant so it is important to be fitted for a correctly fitting bra.
 Having support will also help reduce stretchmarks.